canonical/design.ubuntu.com/audiences/index.md

 #### What part of our organisation are you representing?

 If the work you are producing is entirely community-based, then you are on the left.
-If it’s entirely Canonical-based, you are on the right.
+If it&#8217;s entirely Canonical-based, you are on the right.
 And if you are talking about work which includes contributions from both, you would be somewhere in between.

 <img src="https://assets.ubuntu.com/v1/ada86e58-voice-slider1.gif" alt="" title="voice-slider" width="540" height="39" class="size-full" srcset="https://assets.ubuntu.com/v1/ada86e58-voice-slider1.gif 540w, https://assets.ubuntu.com/v1/a9c0d8b3-voice-slider1-300x21.gif 300w" sizes="(max-width: 540px) 100vw, 540px">